florian092/pyAdministrare/README.md

 # pyAdministrare
 # Romana
-O aplicatie scrisa in Python pentru administrarea angajatilor unei companii de Telecomunicatii.
+O aplicatie scrisa in Python pentru administrarea angajatilor unei companii.
 Codul va fi disponibil in curand.

 # English
-An application written in Python for the management of the employees of a Telecommunications company.
+An application written in Python for the management of the employees of a company.
 The code will be available soon.